alexansaa/Hello_Microverse_Alex/README.md

 ### Prerequisites

 In order to run this project, you need: a web browser and installing linters for HTML & CSS.

+Linters mean a collection of technologies you may need to install for the inspection of code quality: Lighthouse, Webhint and Stylelint.

 Download the code from the repo cloning the repo in your desired location, or download it as zip.

 <!--
 Example command: